asyncvlsi/act/CONTRIBUTING.md

 ### **Do you intend to add a new feature or change an existing one?**

 * Suggest your change on our [Mattermost site](http://avlsi.csl.yale.edu/act/doku.php) on the feature request channel.
 Indicate that you plan to develop the feature.
-* Please do not start writing code without a robust discussion on the channel.
+* Please do not start writing code without a robust discussion on the channel to ensure that your effort is not wasted.
 Note that feature additions/changes that are likely to break older ACT designs are unlikely to be accepted.
 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

 ### **Do you have questions about the source code?**